xforcehacker/NJCU_Linux_Class/Week5/CesarOmar/Readme.txt

 Hello Professor,

-Unfortunately, I was having problem with the VM, it was not working.
-So I lost the previous work on it, the SSH Banner Message.
-So I will have to recreat it again.

-However I have two out of three so far.
+I believe i figured it out and I am enlosing a few snapshot of what I have completed.
+I'm also send you an email video of the actual work in action.

 Cesar Sanchez